rmaso/home-credit-default-risk/project.md

 ### Algorithms and Techniques

+The solution will consist of the application of 4 machine learning models using various techniques:

+  * LightGBM
+  * XGBoost
+  * Random Forest
+  * Neural Network)

+This 4 models will be compared against the Benchmark and against each other using the metrics area under the ROC and MAE.
+The 3 best models will be assembled in such a way as to provide a more robust and generalizable final model.

+LightGBM, XGBoost and Random Forest are the methods that I usually use in Kaggle competitions and works very fine.
+Neural networks always work badly for me for these kinds of problems, but I always try to use them and learn from their behavior.

+All the techniques applied during the development of the models will be carried out by fixing the seeds in such a way that the solution can be reproduced and occurs more than once.

+#### LightGBM
+LightGBM is a gradient boosting framework that uses tree based learning algorithms.
+It is designed to be distributed and efficient with the following advantages:

+  * Faster training speed and higher efficiency
+  * Lower memory usage
+  * Better accuracy
+  * Parallel and GPU learning supported
+  * Capable of handling large-scale data

+Light GBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
+It will choose the leaf with max delta loss to grow.
+When growing the same leaf, Leaf-wise algorithm can reduce more loss than a level-wise algorithm (https://medium.com/@pushkarmandot/https-medium-com-pushkarmandot-what-is-lightgbm-how-to-implement-it-how-to-fine-tune-the-parameters-60347819b7fc)

+LightGBM is being widely-used in many [winning solutions of machine learning competitions](https://github.com/Microsoft/LightGBM/blob/master/examples/README.md#machine-learning-challenge-winning-solutions).

+#### XGBoost
+XGBoost implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+T

+XGBoost is extensively used by machine learning practitioners, this is a short [list of machine learning winning solutions with XGBoost](https://github.com/dmlc/xgboost/blob/master/demo/README.md#machine-learning-challenge-winning-solutions).

+#### Random Forest
+Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.[1][2]
+Random decision forests correct for decision trees' habit of overfitting to their training set.

+Random Forest is being overtaken by the winners of machine learning competitions by XGBoost, LightGBM or Neural Networks, but it is still widely used to make assembled models.

+#### Neural Networks
+As the “neural” part of their name suggests, they are brain-inspired systems which are intended to replicate the way that we humans learn.
+Neural networks consist of input and output layers, as well as (in most cases) a hidden layer consisting of units that transform the input into something that the output layer can use.

+For the type of problem we are dealing with, my experience tells me that the neural network will work worse than the other algorithms.
+Anyway, I like to test the neural networks and learn about their behavior and the best way to configure them.

+### Benchmark

+To get a baseline, we will use all of the features after encoding the categorical variables.
+We will preprocess the data by filling in the missing values (imputation) and normalizing the range of the features (feature scaling).

+We will use LogisticRegressionfrom Scikit-Learn for our first model.
+The only change we will make from the default model settings is to lower the regularization parameter, C, which controls the amount of overfitting (a lower value should decrease overfitting).
+This will get us slightly better results than the default LogisticRegression, but it still will set a low bar for any future models.

+Here we use the familiar Scikit-Learn modeling syntax: we first create the model, then we train the model using .fit and then we make predictions on the testing data using .predict_proba (remember that we want probabilities and not a 0 or 1).

+We want to predict the probabilities of not paying a loan, so we use the model predict.proba method.
+This returns an m x 2 array where m is the number of observations.
+The first column is the probability of the target being 0 and the second column is the probability of the target being 1 (so for a single row, the two columns must sum to 1).
+We want the probability the loan is not repaid, so we will select the second column.

+Our baseline scores are:

+* ROC AUC: 0.71
+* MAE: 0.14

+## III.
+Methodology

+### Data Preprocessing

 #### Missing Values
 Next we can look at the number and percentage of missing values in each column.
 For example, for the application_train.csv has 122 columns and there are 67 columns that have missing values: